pomerium/pomerium/docs/docs/identity-providers.md

 This article describes how to configure pomerium to use a third-party identity service for single-sign-on.

 There are a few configuration steps required for identity provider integration.
-Most providers support [OpenID Connect] which provides a standardized interface for authentication.
+Most providers support [OpenID Connect] which provides a standardized interface for IdentityProvider.
 In this guide we'll cover how to do the following for each identity provider:

-1. Establish a **Redirect URL** with the identity provider which is called after authentication.
+1. Establish a **Redirect URL** with the identity provider which is called after IdentityProvider.
 2. Generate a **Client ID** and **Client Secret**.
 3. Configure pomerium to use the **Client ID** and **Client Secret** keys.